 “Being driven by a personal mission is being clear and intentional about the impact you are having on the world and people around you.
 Having a purpose and connection to something bigger than yourself is what creates motivation.
 Through your intense desire to positively impact the world in your own unique way, you create an internal drive and motivation that will help you to feel more clarity, direction, and satisfaction in your day-to-day life.
 It supports you in becoming a better and more successful person because the mission is so powerful that you will do whatever it takes to improve yourself personally and professionally to achieve your mission-driven goals.

 You are much less likely to allow obstacles and challenges to stop you if you have a deep and conscious connection to why it is so important to you.
 Similar to how you see someone who becomes a parent gain a new sense of motivation and drive—a personal mission statement has a similar impact.
 You set your sites on what you are deeply moved to bring into the world, and you do whatever it takes to achieve it—it’s about more than you as an individual now.”

 Step-by-Step Process for Determining Your Mission

-“Focus on activities which draw your attention and energies.
+3) Ask yourself: What captivates me?
+“Focus on activities that draw your attention and energies.
 What do you tend to find irresistible?
 Correcting injustices, preparing delicious foods, healing illness, providing helpful insights, building theoretical or physical structures that solve problems, etc.”